 Domestic violence is no longer treated as simply a family problem.
-Abusers who hurt and control their current or former family or household members can go to jail for any crimes they commit, like assault or rape.
+Abusers who hurt and control their current family, former family, or household members can go to jail for any crimes they commit, such as assault or rape.
 In addition, the victims can request a protection order to help prevent abuse.

 A protection order is a tool to prevent domestic violence.
-In the literal sense, a protection order is a piece of paper.
-However, it’s also a court order that provides the protected individual(s) the ability to call the police if the abuser violates the order.
-The abuser can then be arrested, possibly conviction of violating the protection order or stalking, and maybe even be sent to jail.
+In the literal sense, a protection order is a simple piece of paper, yet is is backed by the law.
+An abuser who violates a protection order can be arrested, convicted of violating the protection order or stalking, and maybe even sent to jail.

 - Stop abusing, harassing, stalking, threatening, or intimidating the victim and the minor kids, if any, or placing the victim(s) in reasonable fear of bodily injury

 - Can't enter the school or workplace of the petitioner or his or her household or family members to violate the order

 - Require the abuser to attend an intervention program

 - A prohibition from possessing a gun or ammunition

 - Reimbursement of reasonable expenses from abuse (medical, shelter, etc.)